 Features that make this bassinet stand out from a typical bassinet

-Halo points out that this bassinet is great for mother's healing from C sections due to these features.
+Halo points out that this bassinet is great for mothers' healing from C-sections due to these features.

-The base is a long thin pedestal with four wide feet sticking out.
-While the feet themselves do take up some space, they can be positioned under your bed or nightstand.
-Compared to a regular bassinet this will actually save space.
+The base is a long, thin pedestal with four wide feet sticking out.
+While the feet occupy some space, they can be positioned under your bed or nightstand.

 Other things to know

-It is recommended to be used up to 5 months or 20 pounds but they do state that a maximum weight of 30 pounds is acceptable.
-My one year old who has always been in top 95% is now about 25 pounds to give you an idea how long that will last.
+It is recommended to be used up to 5 months or 20 pounds, but they state that a maximum weight of 30 pounds is acceptable.

-You do not want to use any bassinet once your baby can pull up, roll over or push themselves up.
-I imagine most babies will need to be moved out of this based on those skills before hitting the weight limit.
+You do not want to use any bassinet once your baby can pull up, roll over, or push themselves up.

-My bassinet (which I loved) had a max weight of 15 pounds and both of my babies were moved out of it by 4 months.
-That's usually about as long as you can go in the world of bassinets so that makes the Halo a pretty good buy in terms of longevity.
+That's about as long as you can go in the world of bassinets, making the Halo a good buy in terms of longevity.

 Any cons?

-I think the biggest con is the price.
-Bassinets are a temporary item and most babies are out of them by five months.
 This is pricey compared to some (both of my bassinets mentioned in my bassinet article were around $100).

 But, when you are tired and breastfeeding, any tool to help you get as much rest as possible and keep your baby safe is worth it.
-Those first few months of motherhood are exhausting and sleep is worth it!
-I believe you would be able to resell this once you are done with it as well.
-If you are planning to have more than one baby that may also make it worth it.

-It has a unique mattress shape so standard sheets may not fit well.
-It does come with one included sheet and you can buy more from Halo.
+It has a unique mattress shape, so standard sheets may not fit well.
+It does come with one included sheet, and you can buy more from Halo.

 Conclusion